bLopata/ml-tensorflow/Readme.md

 The difficulty in designing a neural network is in choosing which features to map and how to architect and implement those designs.

 ### Regression
+Regression, or fitting a curve to a set of data points, is the simplest example of machine learning possible.
+Linear regression is the simplest form of regression.

+The error of regression is calculated by taking the sum of the squares of the residuals, or distance between the regression fit line and all of the data points.
 ### Clustering
 ### Rule extraction